SoftwareAG/cumulocity-agents-opc/opcua-agent/documentation/README.md

+> **Important**: In this guide OPC UA 1.0 is discussed, but it is no longer supported.
+For the new version see [Cumulocity > OPC UA 2.0](https://www.cumulocity.com/guides/users-guide/optional-services/#opcua).

 # OPCUA Java gateway

 OPC-UA is the interoperability standard for the secure and reliable exchange of data in the industrial automation space and other industries.